-■ Risk Analysis and Radiological Health Engineering

-Health risks of various environmental pollutants, such as heavy metal, pesticides, and radioactivity accidentally released to the environment, are analyzed.
+• Risk Analysis and Radiological Health Engineering Health risks of various environmental pollutants, such as heavy metal, pesticides, and radioactivity accidentally released to the environment, are analyzed.
 Their movements in the environment are evaluated by monitoring and numerical simulation and their exposure levels to the people are estimated.
-Their toxicities are surveyed using epidemiological approach or state-of-the-art microbiological, genome and proteome analysis.
+Their toxicities are surveyed using epidemiological approach or state-ofthe-art microbiological, genome and proteome analysis.
 Their management methods and final disposal methods are investigated and developed to establish safe and healthy environment.
 Radioactive waste management methods are also investigated.

-(Top) $CO_2$ emission map in Asia, (Center) development of new water treatment system, (Bottom) field survey in oversea research site
+CO2 emission map in Asia,

+development of new water treatment system,

+field survey in oversea research site

-Architecture and Architectural Engineering
+Architecture & Architectural Engineering

-Contemporary society requires highly complex functions from architectural design and urban planning.
+Contemporary society demands highly complex functions from architectural design and urban planning.
 As well as the development of basic and advanced studies, this entails the connection and synthesis of specialized research fields reconsidered from the viewpoint of the relationships between natural and artificial environments.
-This department aims at a higher education program that promotes both basic and advanced research in order to construct creative methodologies and operational systems, as well as training students to enhance their humanistic skills.
+This department provides a higher education program that promotes both basic and advanced research in order to construct creative methodologies and operational systems, as well as training students to enhance their humanistic skills.

-Regenerative Preservation of Built Environment
+• Regenerative Preservation of Built Environment

-Design method and regenerative preservation technology of sustainable built environment
+Design methods and regenerative preservation technologies for a sustainable built environment